Categories

 They deserved a beating, but I refused to give it to them!

-I was glad to see that, despite my short temper and my natural strength, I had a gentle heart: I hated violence.
+I was glad to discover that, in spite of my short temper and my natural strength, I had a gentle heart: I hated violence.

-I am sure that God noticed me these two times, as well, since he loves those who have a good heart and refrain from hurting others.
+I am sure that God noticed me these two times, since he loves those who have a good heart and refrain from hurting others.

 So, I am very thankful for these two hidings (among many others) that I received from my father.

-These two well-deserved hidings stopped me from immersing myself into more evil habits and behaviours.
+They were well-deserved hidings which stopped me from immersing myself deeper into more evil habits and behaviours.

 They had the desired effect on me, and I do not hold grudges against my father for all the other spankings he gave me.